What is a brain tumor?

 - Myelogram - an x-ray of the spine, similar to an angiogram.

 - Lumbar puncture/spinal tap - a special needle is placed into the lower back, into the spinal canal.
 This is the area around the spinal cord.
 A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing.
 CSF is the fluid which bathes the brain and spinal cord.
-There may be situations in which a lumbar puncture would be contraindicated in brain tumors.

 Diagnosis of a brain tumor depends mostly on the types of cells in which the tumor begins and the tumor location.